bigsk1/airats/readme.md

 </br>

-Run any of the following commands:
+Run any of the following commands from the airats directory:

 python3 Main.py <image_url> [-w WIDTH] [-ht HEIGHT]